UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 Wish Banhiran* Siriraj Hospital, Mahidol Univ 2003-2004 Professor, Bangkok Hospital, Department of Otolaryngology, Bangkok, Thailand

-William Collins Univ Miami 2002-2003 Associate Professor, Univ Florida College of Medicine, Department of Otolaryngology, Gainesville, FL
+William Collins Univ Miami 2002-2003 Professor and Chair, University of Florida College of Medicine Dept of Otolaryngology, Gainesville, Florida

 Salary and Fringe Benefits:

-The fellow’s salary and benefits commensurate with the University of Miami/Jackson Memorial Medical Center PGY-6 level.
+The fellow’s salary and benefits commensurate with the University of Miami/Jackson Health System PGY-6 level.
 They must obtain a Florida license and meet all requirements for hospital privileging and credentialing as an adjunct faculty member of the University of Miami Medical Group.
+As clinical instructors, fellows may qualify for pre-tax loan repayment paycheck deductions during their employment.
 Fellows are allowed 4 weeks of vacation per year.
 Housing and transportation are not provided.

 REQUIREMENTS FOR APPOINTMENT